Liz and her husband have stayed in many hotels and like to share their experience to help fellow travellers make

 A Few Small Issues During Our Stay

 Our kettle was faulty.
 The top flipped open with steam.
 It was replaced quickly by a staff member, who came with a white kettle on a bigger tray with two more mugs and a selection of drinks.

 On a few occasions, our keycard failed to work, which was slightly annoying after a long day sightseeing.
 Depending on who we got on reception, we sometimes were met with no apology or acknowledgment.
 After this happening 4 times, we complained and requested some points back, without much success.
 (Always worth a try though.)
 At times there's a lot to be said for the old-fashioned room key!

 During our time at Holiday Inn Express Porto Exponor, there was an under-18s basketball tournament taking place nearby.
 Gradually the hotel filled with several teams.
 We noticed Portugal, Belgium, Sweden, and France.
 Tables were placed together at breakfast and reserved with the team's flags.
 It was interesting as a study in national characteristics but could be challenging at breakfast if you hit the wrong time.
 One day was especially busy when several teams coincided and long queues formed for the hot drinks.
 We later noticed a timetable at reception, which one team, in particular, had blatantly ignored causing the traffic jam.

 Getting Out and About

 The hotel is 8.9 kilometers from Porto's Francisco Sa Carneiro Airport.
-On arrival, the journey took us 10-15 minutes and cost 15.30 Euros by taxi.
+On arrival, the journey took us 10-15 minutes by taxi.
 By the end of our stay, we had mastered the transport network and took the 601 bus from opposite the front of the hotel, which took a little longer, but was much cheaper.
 In the opposite direction, the 601 from outside the hotel got us into the center of Porto (Cordoaria), 9.5 kilometers away, in 24 minutes at best and a little longer at rush hour.
-On one occasion, early in the morning, a taxi took us 15 minutes to get onto the Cais da Ribeira by the river and cost 16.40 Euros.
+On one occasion, early in the morning, a taxi took us 15 minutes to get onto the Cais da Ribeira by the river.